GluuFederation/docs-ce-prod/docs/source/reference/cache-provider-prop.md

-defaultPutExpiration          | Default expiration time for the object put into cache in seconds useSSL                        | Enable SSL communication between Gluu Server and Redis cache sslTrustStoreFilePath         | Directory Path to Trust Store sentinelMasterName            | Sentinel Master Name (required if SENTINEL type of connection is selected)
+defaultPutExpiration          | Default expiration time for the object put into cache in seconds useSSL                        | Enable SSL communication between Gluu Server and Redis cache sslTrustStoreFilePath         | Directory Path to Trust Store sentinelMasterGroupName       | Sentinel Master Group Name (required if SENTINEL type of connection is selected)

 #### Native Persistence Configuration